Compare Word files in C++

 Compare two Word files in C++ using our difference checker.
 With our high-fidelity C++ API, you can find the difference between compared Word documents and export the results to a convenient file format.

-An important point: the compared documents should not have any revisions before calling the comparison method.
-And it is necessary to accept all revisions, which we have already taken care of in our example:
+An important point: the compared Word documents should not have revisions before calling the comparison method.
+You must first accept all the revisions.

 Compare two DOCX files using C++